 - Mr. Heater Buddy Heaters

 - Wood-burning Stoves

-Kerosene Heaters are a great way to keep your house warm without electricity.
+Kerosene Heaters are one useful way to keep your house warm.
 They burn clean and the newer ones have safety features, such as shutting off if they’re tipped over, which makes them safe to heat rooms inside your home.

 Whether you want a cheaper way of zone heating your home or if you simply need a backup heating solution for power cuts in the winter months, you should check out the Sengoku CTN-110 KeroHeat 10,000 BTU Portable Radiant Kerosene Heater on Amazon.

 This heater is highly portable and has a small size, but despite being compact, this is a powerful 10,000 BTU heater that is able to heat larger rooms in your home.